tomconte/batch-events/README.md

 KEY=$(az eventgrid topic key list --name job-event -g ${RESOURCE_GROUP} --output tsv --query "key1")
 ```

-In another terminal window, you can stream the logs from the Event Grid Function:
+In another terminal window, you can stream the logs from the Event Grid Function (you can also use the Azure Portal).

 ```
 func azure functionapp logstream $FUNCTION_APP